-LONDON: London’s Southbank Centre hosts its annual Women of the World festival celebrating the achievements of women around the world.
+LONDON: London’s Southbank Centre hosts annual Women of the World festival celebrating the achievements of women around the world.
 But it’s not the only place with the wow factor.
 Here are nine destinations showcasing the highlights and heritage of influential British women.

-- J.K.
+J.K.
 Rowling.
 Visitors to Edinburgh can experience Potter magic through some of J.K.
 Rowling’s favourite haunts.
 Take a trip to the Elephant House once a writing refuge for the author.
 Don’t miss a free walking tour around Edinburgh’s old town, which spills the beans on how He Who Must Not Be Named got his name.

-- Emmeline Pankhurst.
+Emmeline Pankhurst.
 In her hometown of Manchester, visitors can explore the legacy of Emmeline Pankhurst, leader of the Suffragette movement that helped women secure the vote.

-You may want to consider these influential women:
+You may consider these influential women

 Amy Winehouse – view street art dedicated to the late singer in Camden, north west London.